 Overview of the Affinity

-York's Affinity line consists of two gas furnaces offering 80% and 98% AFUE.
-Winner of the Consumers Digest "Best Buy" award, the 98% AFUE model is Energy Star rated and has a multi-position configuration.
+York's Affinity line consists of two gas furnaces: the Affinity YPLC, offering 80% AFUE, and the 98% AFUE Affinity YP9C.
+Winner of the Consumers Digest "Best Buy" award, the 98% AFUE YP9C is Energy Star rated and has a multi-position configuration.

 Both the high-efficiency and base-line unit use a variable speed EMC blower motor for quiet, efficient operation and a modulating design that constantly adjusts heating levels for maximum comfort.